Surf Coast Candles Wood Wick Candle Tips

 One way to fix a tunneling candle is to get the wax to a level that the flame can melt it all the way across the diameter of the candle.
 We have two common suggestions for this:

-1) Scoop the higher wax out with a spoon or a butter knife till level again and wick above wax until the flame can melt the wax evenly.
+1) When solidified scoop the higher wax out with a spoon or a butter knife till level again and wick above wax until the flame can melt the wax evenly.

 2) You can take a hair dryer and melt the higher wax on the side so it settles to a more even surface.

-If neither of these helps get your candle burning properly, then Take a top and side view photo of your candle.
+If neither of these helps to get your candle burning properly, then Take a top and side view photo of your candle.
 We need you to send us pictures of your candle to [email protected] so we can have a clear view of the issue, and have this resolved to your satisfaction.